-One of the most important parts of any search functionality is that the search index holds all of the content that can be searched for by users.
-For Guru, the search index is composed of information in Cards.
-Storing information in the index allows Guru to quickly find relevant content when a user submits a search query.
+One of the most important parts of any search is that the search index holds all of the content that can be searched for by users.
+For Guru, the search index is composed of information from Guru Cards.

-If you are interested in learning about the other parts of Guru’s search technology, see Guru's Search: Definition.
+If you are interested in learning about the other parts of Guru’s search technology, see how Guru's search works.

 Building the search index

 Every time a Card is created or updated, Guru runs a process to pull information from several components in the Card.
-We complete this process within a few seconds of a user publishing the Card.
+Normally, this process completes within a few seconds of publishing a Card.
+Attachment content usually finishes processing within a minute or two, following the Card content.

-These are the parts of a Card that Guru uses in our search index:
+These are the parts of a Card that are added to the search index:

 Any text that can be extracted from attachments or uploaded files (like PDFs)